edibledinos/pwnypack/docs/pwnypack/shellcode.rst

 highlevel declarative representation of the shellcode your want to assemble and the environment fills in the specifics.

-Currently, two concrete shellcode environment types exist each in two different flavors:

-The generic environments target X86, X86_64, ARM, ARM Thumb and ARM Thumb Mixed on the Linux OS.
+The generic environments target X86, X86_64, ARM, ARM Thumb, ARM Thumb Mixed and AArch64 on the Linux OS.
 No restrictions are made on what kind of bytes end up in the binary output.
-If you use buffers, the code segment will need to be writable.
+If you use buffers, the code segment will need to be writable if you use the ``Mutable`` variants.
+The ``Stack`` variants require an initialized stack that is large enough to hold all the allocated data and buffers.

-X86 / X86_64:
+X86:

 - :class:`~pwnypack.shellcode.x86.linux.LinuxX86Mutable`
+- :class:`~pwnypack.shellcode.x86.linux.LinuxX86Stack`

+X86_64:

 - :class:`~pwnypack.shellcode.x86_64.linux.LinuxX86_64Mutable`
+- :class:`~pwnypack.shellcode.x86_64.linux.LinuxX86_64Stack`

+ARM:

+- :class:`~pwnypack.shellcode.arm.linux.LinuxARMMutable`
+- :class:`~pwnypack.shellcode.arm.linux.LinuxARMStack`

-ARM / AArch64:
+ARM Thumb:

-- :class:`~pwnypack.shellcode.arm.linux.LinuxARM`
+- :class:`~pwnypack.shellcode.arm.linux.LinuxARMThumbMutable`
-- :class:`~pwnypack.shellcode.arm.linux.LinuxARMThumb`
+- :class:`~pwnypack.shellcode.arm.linux.LinuxARMThumbStack`

+ARM with modeswitch to Thumb mode:

 - :class:`~pwnypack.shellcode.arm.linux.LinuxARMThumbMixed`
+- :class:`~pwnypack.shellcode.arm.linux.LinuxARMThumbStack`

+AArch64:

+- :class:`~pwnypack.shellcode.aarch64.linux.LinuxAArch64Mutable`
-- :class:`~pwnypack.shellcode.aarch64.linux.LinuxAArch64`
+- :class:`~pwnypack.shellcode.aarch64.linux.LinuxAArch64Stack`

-Specialized classes are also provided for X86/X86_64.
-The *NullSafeMutable* variants attempt to generate binary output that does not contain NUL bytes, carriage returns and line feeds.
-The shellcode is assumed to be loaded in a mutable and executable segment (like an executable stack).
+Specialized classes are also provided for X86 and X86_64.
+The *NullSafeMutable* and *NullSafeStack* variants attempt to generate binary output that does not contain NUL bytes, carriage returns and line feeds.

+X86:

 - :class:`~pwnypack.shellcode.x86.linux.LinuxX86MutableNullSafe`
+- :class:`~pwnypack.shellcode.x86.linux.LinuxX86StackNullSafe`

+X86_64:

 - :class:`~pwnypack.shellcode.x86_64.linux.LinuxX86_64MutableNullSafe`
+- :class:`~pwnypack.shellcode.x86_64.linux.LinuxX86_64StackNullSafe`

 Each shellcode environment defines a set of registers that are available on the architecture and a set of system calls.
 These are available as properties of the respective environment.

-The environment also provides a way to allocate buffers
+The environment also provides a way to allocate strings and buffers.
+If you call :meth:`~pwnypack.shellcode.base.BaseEnvironment.alloc_data` with a bytestring (``str`` on python 2, ``bytes`` on python 3) it will be allocated verbatim and an :class:`~pwnypack.shellcode.types.Offset` is returned.
+If :meth:`~pwnypack.shellcode.base.BaseEnvironment.alloc_data` is called with a unicode string (``unicode`` on python 2, ``str`` on python 3) it will be converted to a latin1 based bytestring and terminated with a NUL byte (`\\0`).

+:meth:`~pwnypack.shellcode.base.BaseEnvironment.alloc_buffer` can be used to allocate an uninitialized block of memory.
+It will not be embedded in the shellcode.

 There are two ways to use these shellcode environments: